-- Factor #1 Demonstrated experience interacting and coordinating with various U.S. Government, foreign government, International organizations, contractor and non-governmental organizations frequently involved in political transitions/stabilization initiatives and humanitarian interventions to achieve United States foreign policy objectives; - Factor #2 Demonstrated competency and experience working in complex political transition, stabilization and post-conflict environments, where implementing programming in support of U.S. government foreign objectives are complicated by interconnected issues and conflicts; - Factor #3 Experience conceptualizing, designing, implementing, monitoring and evaluating political transition and/or stabilization activities, especially small grant activities; - Factor #4 Demonstrated communication, writing, analytical, cross-cultural and social/interpersonal skills; demonstrated ability to communicate and represent the organization, its core values and ethos to key partners, stakeholders and beneficiaries both within and outside the USG, and from all walks of life; - Factor #5 Demonstrated ability to consistently and independently perform in a complex, high visibility, and high-pressure environment; and - Factor #6 Active or recent U.S. government security clearance.
+- Factor #1 Experience conceptualizing, and implementing overseeing action learning, monitoring and evaluation approaches adapted to dynamic, short-term political transition and/or stabilization programs in complex environments; - Factor #2 Demonstrated competency and experience working in complex political transition, stabilization and post-conflict environments in support of U.S. government foreign objectives; - Factor #3 Demonstrated experience interacting and coordinating with local and national governments, contractor and non-governmental organizations frequently involved in political transitions/stabilization initiatives and humanitarian interventions; - Factor #4 Demonstrated communication, writing, analytical, cross-cultural and interpersonal skills; demonstrated ability to communicate and represent the organization, its core values and ethos to key partners, stakeholders and beneficiaries; - Factor #5 Demonstrated ability to consistently and independently perform in a complex, high visibility, and high-pressure environment; and - Factor #6 Active or recent U.S. government security clearance.

 BASIS OF RATING: Applicants who clearly meet the Education/Experience Requirements and Selection Factors will be further evaluated based on scoring of the Evaluation Factor responses.
 Those applicants determined to be competitively ranked may also be evaluated on interview performance and satisfactory professional reference checks.
 In the event that a candidate has fully demonstrated his/her qualifications and there are no other competitive applicants, OTI reserves the right to forego the interview process.